-- a) Be a Member of the Academy, or a Fellow or Associate of the SOA or the CAS who has received either SOA or CAS designations by taking their relevant exams with U.S.-specific content, or an Enrolled Actuary (as defined in section 2.1.1); and - b) Have three years of responsible actuarial experience, which is defined as work that requires knowledge and skill in solving actuarial problems; and - c) Be knowledgeable, through examination or documented professional development, of the U.S. Law applicable to the Statement of Actuarial Opinion.
-"Law" is defined in the Code of Professional Conduct as statutes, regulations, judicial decisions, and other statements having legally binding authority. - d) In addition to (a), (b), and (c) above, in order for an actuary to issue Statements of Actuarial Opinion in any particular area of actuarial practice, an actuary must meet one of the following with respect to the particular subject of the Statement of Actuarial Opinion: - (1) Attain (i) fellowship in the CAS or SOA, or (ii) the highest possible actuarial designation of a non-US actuarial organization and be a member of the Academy.
-In addition, the actuary must have completed a specialized course of examination, such as a specialty track, in the area of actuarial practice relevant to the subject of the SAO; or - (2) Attain (i) fellowship in the CAS or SOA, or (ii) the highest possible actuarial designation of a non-US actuarial organization and be a member of the Academy.
-In addition, the actuary must have a minimum of one year of responsible actuarial experience in the area of actuarial practice relevant to the subject of the SAO under the review of an actuary who was qualified to issue the SAO at the time the review took place under standards in effect at that time; or - (3) Have a minimum of three years of responsible actuarial experience in the area of actuarial practice relevant to the subject of the SAO under the review of an actuary who was qualified to issue the SAO at the time the review took place under standards in effect at that time.
+- Be a Member of the Academy, a Fellow or Associate of the SOA or the CAS, a Fellow of the CCA, a Member or Fellow of ASPPA, or a fully qualified member of another IAA-member organization; and - Have three years of responsible actuarial experience, which is defined as work that requires knowledge and skill in solving actuarial problems; and - Be knowledgeable, through examination or documented professional development, of the Law applicable to the Statement of Actuarial Opinion.
+"Law" is defined in the Code of Professional Conduct.

-2.1.1 Enrolled Actuary- An Enrolled Actuary is an individual who has met the requirements of Title III, Section C of the Employee Retirement Income Security Act of 1974 (ERISA).
+In addition, in order for an actuary to issue Statements of Actuarial Opinion in an area covered by a specialty track offered by the Society of Actuaries, or in an area of practice covered by the exams of the Casualty Actuarial Society or the American Society of Pension Professionals and Actuaries, one of the following must be met:

-- a) Solely for purposes of Statements of Actuarial Opinion that ERISA mandates an Enrolled Actuary to issue (funding calculations and Schedule SB filings attached to the annual government filing of Form 5500, for example), an Enrolled Actuary is deemed to satisfy section 2.1 (a) through (d). - b) An Enrolled Actuary who issues a Statement of Actuarial Opinion with respect to matters other than those that ERISA mandates an Enrolled Actuary to issue is deemed to have satisfied section 2.1(b) but must satisfy sections 2.1(c) and 2.1(d) with regard to the subject of the Statement of Actuarial Opinion.
+- Attain the highest possible actuarial designation in an IAA full-member organization (other than the Academy) and complete a specialty track in the area of actuarial practice relevant to the subject of the SAO; or - Attain the highest possible actuarial designation in an IAA full-member organization (other than the Academy) and have a minimum of one year of responsible actuarial experience in the area of actuarial practice relevant to the subject of the SAO under the review of an actuary who was qualified to issue the SAO at the time the review took place under standards in effect at that time; or - Have a minimum of three years of responsible actuarial experience in the area of actuarial practice relevant to the subject of the SAO under the review of an actuary who was qualified to issue the SAO at the time the review took place under standards in effect at that time.

-2.1.2 Basic Education and Experience Requirement Must Only Be Met Once - An actuary need only satisfy the basic education and experience requirement in an area of practice once.
+Specialty tracks of the Society of Actuaries currently include Enterprise Risk Management, Finance, Health, Group Life and Managed Care, Investments, Individual Life and Annuity, and Retirement Benefits.
+There are no specialty tracks in the Casualty Actuarial Society or the American Society of Pension Professionals and Actuaries.

-2.1.3 Changes in Practice or Application - For specific guidance on new or changed areas of actuarial practice or changes in the application of actuarial science, see Section 4.
+- 2.1.1 Enrolled Actuary Exemption Enrolled Actuaries are deemed to meet the basic education and experience requirement of the General Qualification Standard in the pension practice area. - 2.1.2 Basic Education and Experience Requirement Must Only Be Met Once An actuary need only satisfy the basic education and experience requirement in an area of practice once.
+Accordingly, an actuary who has satisfied the basic education and experience requirement in an area of practice prior to the effective date of the Qualification Standards is deemed to satisfy the basic education and experience requirement in that area of practice of the Qualification Standards. - 2.1.3 Changes in Practice or Application For specific guidance on new or changed areas of actuarial practice or changes in the application of actuarial science, see Section 4.